dart-lang/site-www/src/server/libraries.md

 ## Community packages

-The [Pub site]({{site.pub}}) doesn't currently support limiting your search to packages that support these kinds of apps.
+The [Pub site]({{site.pub}}) doesn't currently support limiting your search to packages that support command-line and server apps.
 You can, however, search for words that describe the functionality you need.

 ### Command-line packages